 While it lacks any preprogrammed drills, it’s still a great budget option considering its features.

 Summary & Recommendations

 The days when tennis ball machines weren’t widely accessible for personal use are over.
-Having a machine is the a great way to practice by yourself when you don’t have a partner, or to assist in training and practice sessions.
+Having a machine is a great way to practice tennis by yourself when you don’t have a partner, or to assist in training and practice sessions.

 If you’re looking for a top-of-the-line tennis ball machine, complete with programmable drills, we recommend the Spinshot Plus-2.
 If you’re looking for the least expensive machine that will do the job, check out the Spinshot Lite.